bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- scattered clouds
+- clear sky
-- 96% humidity
+- 98% humidity
-- 2 mph wind
+- 5 mph wind
-- 0.63 inches of precipitation in the past 24 hours
+- 0.5 inches of precipitation in the past 24 hours

 ## Temperature History